Astros reacquire Justin Verlander from Mets, a deal owner Jim Crane tells AP was an easy decision

 “We knew he had (the no-trade clause) and I think we felt strongly if given the opportunity, there were only a few landing spots and we were one of them,” Crane said.

+Crane believes his past relationship with the pitcher was important in making the deal.

+“Justin and I always got along,” Crane said.
+“We've had direct contact with each other on a number of things.
+Certainly not this one, but I know him well, and every time he was here, we did what we said we were going to do.
+So I think he had some trust in coming back here, certainly.
+And he’s had great successes.
+So I think that certainly helped.”

 Verlander earned his 250th career victory on Sunday, and 61 of those came with Houston.
-He was first acquired from the Detroit Tigers during the 2017 season, when he helped pitch the Astros to a World Series title.
+He was first acquired from the Detroit Tigers during the 2017 season, when he helped pitch the Astros to their first World Series title.

 “It gives a boost to the fans,” Crane said.
 “It gives a boost to the locker room.
 I know (manager) Dusty (Baker) will be happy.
 So it’s a big day when you have your Cy Young guy come back.”